judax/OculusMobileSDKHeadTracking/README.md

 # OculusMobileSDKHeadTracking

 The Oculus Mobile SDK allows to access a highly accurate head tracking hardware system available on devices like the Samsung Gear VR by Samsung and Oculus.
-The purpose of this library is to be able to expose only the head tracking mechanism from the Oculus Mobile SDK to a java API.
+The purpose of this library is to be able to expose only the head tracking mechanism from the Oculus Mobile SDK to a C++ or a java API.
 Any application or library can use this information to develop products that can take advantage of the high accuracy information that is provided by these sensors.

+This project is the base for a bigger goal: provide Oculus Mobile Head Tracking capabilities to web applications.
+Other projects help achieve this goal, so if you are interested in WebVR, please review the following git repos:

+* [OculusMobileSDKHeadTrackingXWalkViewExtension](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension): A Crosswalk extension to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment based on the Crosswalk webview.
+* [OculusMobileSDKHeadTrackingCordovaPlugin](https://github.com/judax/cordova-plugin-oculusmobilesdkheadtracking.git): A Cordova plugin to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment (under development, not fully functional yet).
+* [OculusMobileSDKHeadTrackingWebVR](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR): A JavaScript file that injects the WebVR API using the underlying Oculus Mobile SDK Head Tracking mechanism exposed to JS through the Crosswalk extension or the Cordova plugin.

 ## Folder Structure